mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 ### auth.scram.enabled

 Boolean value to determine if SCRAM authentication is enabled.
 Both `auth.scram.enabled` and `auth.ldap.enabled` can be selected, or just one, but at least one must be `true`.

+### auth.allowNoManagedUsers

+Boolean value to determine if users *NOT* managed by Kuberentes are allowed.
+This can include via `mongorestore` or via `mongosh` etc. If this is `false` Ops Manager will remove any non-Kubernetes managed users.

+Default is `true`

 ### auth.ldap.enabled